MetalKnight56/EpicFight-Files/README.md

 # EpicFight-Files
-All of epic fight's blender animation, exmplae datapacks and official patches files in GitHub
+All of epic fight's blender animation, example datapacks and official patches files in GitHub